kubevirt/csi-driver/README.md

 - use `deploy/secret.yaml` for creating the necessary secret in the tenant cluster
     - set kubeconfig: [base64 of kubeconfig from previous step]
 - use `deploy/configmap.yaml` for creating the driver's config
-    - set infraClusterNamespace to the kubevirt cluster namepsace.
+    - set infraClusterNamespace to the kubevirt cluster namespace.
+    - set infraClusterLabels.
+The format is 'key=value,key=value,...'.
+The driver creates resources in the infra cluster.
+These resources are labeled with the values you supply in infraClusterLabels.
+Provide values that make the labels unique to your cluster.
+One usage of such labels is for destroying the tenant cluster.
+The labels tells us what resources were created in the infra cluster for serving the tenant.
 - deploy files under `deploy` in  tenant cluster
     - 000-csi-driver.yaml
     - 020-authorization.yaml